Skip to content

 size_t malloc_alignment( void * addr )

-returns the alignment of the dynamic object, where the minimal alignment is 16 bytes.
+returns the object alignment, where the minimal alignment is 16 bytes.

 Parameters: